-Our pacesetting legacy in academic programs, practice, and research has carried us far along the path to success.
-The Cizik School of Nursing graduate of the future must meet the challenges of practicing in a healthcare model that is undergoing constant change during a global pandemic.
+Our pacesetting legacy in academic programs, practice, and research has carried us far along this successful path.
+The Cizik School of Nursing graduate of the future must meet the challenges of practicing in a healthcare model that is undergoing constant change as we improve health for all.
 But one thing is certain: Cizik School of Nursing will be working to achieve a common vision - delivering innovative solutions that will create the best hope for a healthier, equitable future.
 We are leaders educating leaders in nursing.

-Diane Santa Maria DrPH, MSN, RN, PHNA-BC, FAAN, FSAHM The Jane and Robert Cizik Distinguished Chair Huffington Foundation Endowed Chair in Nursing Education Leadership Dean, Cizik School of Nursing Associate Professor, Department of Research
+Diane Santa Maria DrPH, MSN, RN, PHNA-BC, FAAN, FSAHM The Jane and Robert Cizik Distinguished Chair Huffington Foundation Endowed Chair in Nursing Education Leadership Dean, Cizik School of Nursing Professor, Department of Research

 The Cizik School of Nursing at UTHealth Houston continues to monitor the impact of COVID-19 and continues to make updates to school operations in the interest of our community's health and safety.
 Current and incoming students are required to complete all degree requirements as defined in the catalog for the year they matriculated into their degree program.
 The modality/delivery of courses may be altered in accordance with UTHealth, Centers for Disease Control and Prevention and other federal, state and local government agency guidelines as suggested for reducing the transmissibility of the virus.
-Faculty, staff and students can view updates to school operations on the Cizik School of Nursing's COVID19 Updates (nursing.uth.edu/covid19/)website.
+Faculty, staff and students can view updates to school operations on the COVID19 Updates (nursing.uth.edu/covid19/) website.

-2022-2023 Academic Year
+2023-2024 Academic Year

-Fall Semester 2022
+Fall Semester 2023

-Semester Begins August 29, 2022
+Semester Begins August 28, 2023

-Classes End December 9, 2022
+Classes End December 8, 2023

-Exams December 12-16, 2022
+Exams December 11-15, 2023

-Spring Semester 2023
+Spring Semester 2024

-Semester Begins January 9, 2023 Classes End April 28, 2023 Exams May 1-5, 2023
+Semester Begins January 8, 2024 Classes End April 26, 2024

+Exams April 29, 2024-May 3, 2024

-Spring Break March 13-17, 2023
+Spring Break March 18-22, 2024

-Summer Sessions 2023

-12 Weeks
+Summer Sessions 2024 12 Weeks

-Session Begins May 15, 2023
+Session Begins May 20, 2024

-Classes End August 4, 2023
+Classes End August 9, 2024

-Exams August 7-10, 2023
+Exams August 12-15, 2024

-1st 6 Weeks 2023
+1st 6 Weeks 2024

-Session Begins May 15, 2023 Classes End June 20, 2023 Exams June 21, 2023
+Session Begins May 20, 2024 Classes End June 28, 2024 Exams July 1, 2024

-2nd 6 Weeks 2023
+2nd 6 Weeks 2024

+Session begins July 2, 2024

-Session begins June 22, 2023 Classes End August 4, 2023 Exams August 7-10, 2023
+Classes End August 9, 2024

+Exams August 12-15, 2024